 Meanwhile, Carl Woods was getting veneers, and he, for some reason, had his teeth shaved down quite a lot!
 Keep in mind that this is not how teeth are prepped for veneers.
 Even he himself said, “Oh, look at the size of them!”
 Anyway, at the end of the day, both of them were pretty satisfied with their results.

 Why Did Katie Price’s Real Teeth Look Like That?

 Here, it is important to make a distinction between veneers and crowns.
 In Katie’s own video, she comes to realise later (during the second appointment) that the treatment she was getting (crowns) was different from Carl Woods’ (veneers).

 Veneers are thin shells that only cover the front surface of the teeth, while crowns are whole caps that surround the entirety of the teeth.
 Because of that, they both require different teeth-prepping techniques.
 For crowns, the teeth are shaved down so that the size of the cap can be accommodated.
 That’s why Katie Price’s teeth looked like that.

 However, teeth prepping for veneers is quite minimal.
 The enamel removed is of equal thickness to the veneer so that it doesn’t appear unnatural.
 So, really it didn’t seem like it was necessary for Carl Woods to have his teeth shaved down to that extent.

 Katie Price’s Dental Decision: Was It The Right One?

 Here, we’ll only talk about her dental visits to Turkey.
-Since we do not know the kind of damaged Katie incurred after her childhood accident, we can’t say whether or not she needed full-mouth dental crowns.
-However, getting them so early comes with its own problem, which we’ll discuss later.
+Since we do not know the kind of damage Katie incurred after her childhood accident, we can’t say whether or not she needed full-mouth dental crowns.
+However, getting them so early comes with its own problems, which we’ll discuss later.